Sage-Bionetworks-IT/organizations-infra/org-formation/075-security-hub/README.md

 ### Purpose of these templates
 The templates in this folder enable
 [Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/what-is-securityhub.html)
 in each account.
-Portions of SecurityHub was setup and configured in the AWS console because cloudformation does not support setting up in an organization configuration.
+Portions of SecurityHub were setup and configured in the AWS console because cloudformation does not support setting up in an organization configuration.
 Cloudformation only supports setting up in an invitation/authorization configuration which is not the preferred approach.
 Detailed info can be found at